benelfassi/MGL846/README.md

 -to open the project, start the NetBeans, and from the main navigation menu, go to File , choose the option Open Project, and then Select the project folder from your local machine.

--to log in using a user account, use the following combination:
+-to log in using a user account, use the following combination from the tables(Employee, accountant):

 Username: id

-Password: id_dob (data of birth)
+Password: id_dob (date of birth)

 example of an employee: